-In recent years, after the outbreak and spread of Covid-19 in the UK and across the world, the role of statutory sick pay (SSC) has raised than ever to cope with the financial effects of the pandemic.
+In recent years, after the outbreak and spread of Covid-19 in the UK and across the world, the role of Statutory Sick Pay (SSP) became more important than ever in helping workers cope with illness-related income loss.

-Even before the outbreak of the virus, it used to be and is an important entitlement for employees when they are too sick to work.
-In this blog, you’ll learn what is it, who is eligible to claim it, and how much amount you will receive as SSP.
-Let’s explore it all in this quick post!
+Even before the virus, SSP has always been a key entitlement for employees who are too sick to work.
+In this blog, you’ll learn what SSP is, who is eligible to claim it, and how much you can receive.
+Let’s explore everything in this quick post!

 Our accountants at CruseBurke are qualified and cost-effective!
 We save your time, money, and stress by handling all your finances and business problems in no time!
 So, allow us to do this at an affordable package!